code-423n4/2023-01-astaria/README.md

 forge test --ffi
 ```

-Note that since ```testClaimFeesAgainstV3Liquidity()``` uses on-chain data, it will revert when running in a non-forked test environment.
-To run this forked test, use:
+Note that since ```testClaimFeesAgainstV3Liquidity()``` uses Goerli on-chain data, it will revert when running in a non-forked test environment.
+To run this forked test, run this with a Goerli RPC URL:

 ```sh
 forge test --fork-url <YOUR_RPC_URL>